SaraGinsburg/our-family-frontend/dev-log.md

   in category
   -->niceDeeds and kindWords will be pending until approved by administrator

+##7/3
+-modify UserCard to include Card from react-bootstrap --> import card from 'react-bootstrap'
+  --> replace <div> img, etc.
+-create input form for niceDeeds
+  --> create drop-down menu for the user_id, the child who did the niceDeed --> add status to niceDeeds and kindWords. for this phase: default to 'approved'

+-look into semantic UI

 ##QUESTIONS TO TC:
   -in components/users did not allow a <div> in the return. why? const Users = props => {